k13-engineering/node-ext2fs/README.md

 * Combine node-ext2fs filesystem streams with host filesystem streams (e.g copy files)
 * Create a tar archive from a filesystem image
 * Perform a TRIM operation to obtain discard regions of a filesystem
+* Use mke2fs to initialize a new filesystem

 Installation
 ------------